 Ten Thousand Buddhas Monastery (Man Fat Tsz) housing more than 12 000 Buddha statues is located at Man Fat Shan in Sha Tin.
-Founded by Master Yuet Kai in 1949, the Monastery consists of Man Fat Din, Kwun Yum Din, Cundi Din, Yuk Wong Din, Man Fat Pagoda, Guanyin Pavilion, Skanda Pavilion and the 18 Arhat’s Corridor, etc. Man Fat Din was rated Grade 3 historic building in 2010.
+Founded by Master Yuet Kai in 1949, the Monastery consists of Man Fat Din, Kwun Yum Din, Cundi Din, Yuk Wong Din, Man Fat Pagoda, Guanyin Pavilion, Skanda Pavilion and the 18 Arhat’s Corridor, etc. Man Fat Din and Man Fat Pagoda were rated Grade 3 historic buildings in 2010.

 To plan your journey to Ten Thousand Buddhas Monastery (Man Fat Tsz), visit the "HKeMobility" website (https://www.hkemobility.gov.hk) or mobile application developed by the Transport Department, insert your starting point and "Ten Thousand Buddhas Monastery Sprinkler Kwun Yam Statue" as the destination to search for routes of different transportation mode.
 Alternatively, you may click the “Journey” button in the Google Map below.

 The information provided in this website is for reference only, and is subject to change in accordance with the announcement of relevant Departments or organisations.
 The Government does not make any express or implied warranty as to the accuracy, adequacy, reliability or timeliness in relation to such contents, and will not be liable for any errors in, or omissions from any such information.
 Before planning your journey, please pay attention to the latest announcements of relevant departments or agencies, or contact them for enquiries of the latest opening status and opening hours of the attractions.